ParadoxV5/Discord-Markdown/README.md

 For those coders out there, to *really* spice up your code blocks, you can denote a specific coding language by typing its name/ID right after the backticks that start your code block.
+If Discord supports the language,
-On Desktop/Web, you get fancy-schmancy **syntax highlighting** if Discord supports the language.
+Desktop/Web gets fancy-schmancy **syntax highlighting** in both the chat and the non-legacy editor.
 Mobile does not support syntax highlighting (yet?).

 > ![Ruby Discord Rule 7 (syntax highlighting)](images/code4.png)